Users report that some function has stopped working.

-Standard threshold setting for this alert should be Critical=0.
-This alert serves as a notice concerning internal SQL engine related issues and must be treated with urgency.
+The standard threshold setting for this alert should be Critical=0.
+This alert serves as a notice concerning internal SQL engine-related issues and must be treated with urgency.

 There is a wide range of occurrences inside the SQL engine that will stop and report back as a bug – see the summary table in Background

 Investigate the cause of the bug.
 In most cases, running DBCC CHECKDB can resolve (but take note of certain circumstances where some data may be lost.)

 Use of the term ‘bug’ should not be confused with an error in the SQL program itself, but usually relates here to some incorrect or inconsistent data.

 Suggested action: Run DBCC CHECKDB